AdarshAddee/Hacktoberfest2022_for_Beginers/README.md

 # Hacktoberfest2022
 A Simple and beginner friendly Repo for python beginners.
 Contribute in this repo and start your journey with hacktoberfest and python.
 Happy Coding!!!

+# Projects
+- Factorial of a number with iteration and recursion.

+# How to Contribute
+Make sure you are contributing in right and disciplined manner or else your repo will be rejected by the maintainer of this repo!

+- Find problems, you can solve.
+- Star this repository.
+- Fork or clone this repo.
+- Make sure your cloned or forked repository name must have same repository name, can have your username `https://github.com/<your_username>/Hacktoberfest2022`
+- Make sure you have written code in disciplined manner and clear format.
+-